tombichot/advent-of-code-2023/README.md

 # Advent of Code 2023
-My solutions for Advent of Code 2023 (maybe).
+<b> My C++ solutions for the Advent of Code 2023. </b>

+Day 1: Trebuchet?! ⭐⭐
+Day 2: Cube Conundrum ⭐⭐

+## License
+The MIT License.
+Copyright © 2023 Thomas Bichot.

+🎄